Phone: 0114 273 8951

 Year of call: 2009Book BarristerDownload Details

-David is a highly regarded common law practitioner, whose areas of law largely comprise civil, inquest and regulatory work.
+David is an experienced common law practitioner, whose areas of law largely comprise inquests and civil litigation.
 In 2021 David was appointed Junior Counsel to the Crown.

 David has extensive background in criminal law, having honed his advocacy in the criminal courts over a decade through regular appearances in the Magistrates’ and Youth Courts, Crown Court and Court of Appeal.
 David is an experienced jury advocate and a Level 3 Prosecutor on the 2020-24 Panel.